bretthmeyer/website/people.md

 ### Loren Lugosch, PhD student

-{% include icon-www.html link='https://lorenlugosch.github.io/' label='Loren' %} is a PhD student focusing on machine learning.
+{% include icon-www.html link='https://lorenlugosch.github.io/' label='Loren' %} is a PhD student (co-supervision with {% include icon-www.html link='http://www.cim.mcgill.ca/~derek/' label='Professor Derek Nowrouzezahrai' %}) focusing on machine learning.
 Find out more about his current and past projects at {% include icon-github.html username='lorenlugosch' label='GitHub' %}.

 ### Jarul Mehta, MEng student

+Jarul is an MEng student with interests in embedded systems and machine learning.
+Find out more about her past work experiences at {% include icon-linkedin.html link='https://www.linkedin.com/in/jarul-mehta' label='LinkedIn' %}.

+### Ahmad Muannakki, MEng student

+Ahmad is a MEng student focusing on the cybersecurity and reliability of wireless protocols proposed to replace wired netwroking for control systems in aerospace electronics.

 ### Alex Orzechowski, MEng student

+### Zhuoran (Paul) Xiong, PhD student

+Zhuoran is a PhD student (co-supervision with {% include icon-www.html link='http://www.isip.ece.mcgill.ca/' label='Professor Warren Gross' %}) focusing on machine learning.
+Find out more about his work experience at {% include icon-linkedin.html username='paul-zhuoran-xiong-56567a90' label='LinkedIn' %}.

 ### Zixuan (Alex) Yin, MEng student

-Alex is finishing his MEng on AutoML techniques for convolutional neural networks.
+Alex is finishing his MEng improving multi-objective AutoML techniques for convolutional neural networks.
 Find out more about his past work experiences at {% include icon-linkedin.html username='zixuan-yin-63b28ba4' label='LinkedIn' %}.

 ### Derek Yu, MEng student

-Derek is finishing his MEng on the cybersecurity of aerospace systems.
+Derek is finishing his MEng on a platform for cybersecurity research in aerospace systems, with a focus on the ARINC-825 communications protocol.
 You can see more of his projects at {% include icon-github.html username='DerekYu177' label='GitHub' %}.

 # Alumni